dfinity/motoko-base/README.md

 npm run prettier:format
 ```

+**Note**:
+- If you are using `npm test` to run the tests:
+  - You don't need to install any additional dependencies.
+  - The test runner will automatically download the `moc` and `wasmtime` versions specified in `mops.toml` in the `[toolchain]` section.

+- If you are using `Makefile` to run the tests:
-The test runner will automatically detect the `moc` compiler from your system path or `dfx` installation.
+  - The test runner will automatically detect the `moc` compiler from your system path or `dfx` installation.

-Running the tests locally also requires [Wasmtime](https://wasmtime.dev/) and [Vessel](https://github.com/dfinity/vessel) to be installed on your system.
+  - Running the tests locally also requires [Wasmtime](https://wasmtime.dev/) and [Vessel](https://github.com/dfinity/vessel) to be installed on your system.

 Run only specific test files:
 ```sh